quang-m-nguyen/monster-survival-game/README.md

 ## Weapon Upgrade System

-When you level up, you can choose from the following upgrades:
+When you level up, upgrade options appear in the bottom-left corner of the screen.
+You can continue playing and apply upgrades whenever you want by pressing the corresponding number key or clicking on the icon.
+Upgrades will stack if not used immediately.

+Available upgrades:

 1. **Attack Speed**: Decreases the cooldown between shots
 2. **Attack Damage**: Increases the damage dealt by each bullet